 The ODM contains information that defines the orbit state of a spacecraft at one or more times.

-The ADM contains information that defines the attitude state of a spacecraft at one or more times.
+The ADM contains information that defines the attitude state of a spacecraft or instrument at one or more times.

 The CDM contains information that defines the relationship between the orbit states of different space objects at their time of closest approach.